UPPMAX/HPC-python/docs/isolated.rst

 pyenv
 -----

+This approach is more advanced and should be, in our opinion, used only if the above are not enough for the purpose.
 This approach allows you to install your **own python version** and much more…

 Have a look on this manual https://www.uppmax.uu.se/support/user-guides/python-modules-guide/